What to see in Padova in one day? If you’re asking yourself this, you’re in the right place.

 When is the best time to visit Padova?

-Padova has a very mild climate given its proximity to the sea, so any time of the year is good to visit Padova 😊 However, April to June and September and October are probably the months where you’ll find the city with the most pleasant temperatures (while still managing to escape the tourist crowds at the same time).
+Padova has a very mild climate given its proximity to the sea, so any time of the year is good to visit Padova.
+However, April to June and September and October are probably the months to visit Padova.

-How many days do you need to visit Padova?
+How many days in Padova?

 How to get to Padova?

 Although Padova does not have an airport, it is very simple to get there from neighbouring airports.
-I especially recommend you choose one of these airports:

 - Verona (~ 1h15): bus (Airlink) from the airport to Verona Porta Nuova railway station and from there take a direct train to Padova